 In 2019, Douglas Shire also became the world’s first eco-certified destination, meeting 80 out of 100 criteria aligned with the certification.
 While enforcement of By-laws has little impact on its ecotourism certification, public perception around Council’s commitment to conservation certainly impacts the region’s eco-tourism offering.
 Nobody wants to visit a World Heritage listed rainforest that is fragmented and scarred by inappropriate and illegal land clearing.

-But the bottom line is that Douglas Shire Council must enforce its own By-laws to incentivise landowners to be good custodians of this ancient landscape and ensure the Daintree’s conservation values are protected forever.
+But the bottom line is that Douglas Shire Council must enforce local laws and incentivise landowners to be good custodians of this ancient landscape to ensure the Daintree’s conservation values are protected forever.

-While we wait for that to happen, we’re buying back land in the Daintree to ensure it’s protected forever.
+While we wait for that to happen, we’re buying two more Daintree Rainforest properties.
+Once freehold land is purchased for conservation we can ensure it’s protected in perpetuity.